rkuma183/wilsonmar.github.io/_posts/2016-06-02-aws-lambda.md

    No worries about achieving massive scale.
    Addition of enough machines to handle load are taken care of by Amazon people behind the scenes.

-   BTW, if you're worried about vendor lock-in, know that Amazon is not the only ones who can run lambdas.
+   BTW, in case you're worried about vendor lock-in, know that Amazon is not the only ones who can run lambdas.
    <a target="_blank" href="https://www.iron.io/platform/ironworker/">
-   IronWorker from Iron.io</a> and
-   Serverless
+   Iron.io IronWorker</a>
-   can run Lambas on your own servers.
+   runs Lambas on your own servers if you feel nostalgic for power cords on physical servers.

+   Amazon calls Lambda a "compute service" because programmers write code as discrete API handler functions responding to
+   <strong>events</strong> such as an image being uploaded into S3.

    <a name="Pricing"></a>

    #### Pricing #

+   NOTE: Amazon currently does not charge for code storage.

 0. On a new browser tab, click<br />
    <a target="_blank" href="http://aws.amazon.com/lambda/">